Dharm3112/Dharm3112/README.md

 </p>

 ## 💫 About Me:
-- 🎓 BTech CSE Student
+- 🎓 BTech Computer Science & Engineering Student
 - 💻 Interested in Web, Backend, AI, and Open-Source
 - 🔭 Always working on something new
 - 📚 Learning new skills every day